mateisilviu/mic-sts-nlu-weather-tone-analyzer/steps/play.md

 You have finished all the steps to create a simple application.

-You can now test your application: Click on the right part of the microphone node and then speak one of the following phrases to see if you get a response back:
+You can now test your application: Click on the left side of the `Microphone node` to activate it and then speak one of the following phrases to see if you get a response back:

 * turn on the lights
 * turn off the lights